axtloss/Linux-flatpak/README.md

 once that's finished you can just execute `flatpak run org.kernel.Linux` and it will copy everything to the right directories.

-After that's done you'll just have to modify your bootloader to recognize the new kernel and initramfs
+After that's done you'll just have to modify your bootloader to recognize the new kernel and initramfs You can also use the [flatpak version of rEFInd](https://github.com/axtloss/flatpaks/tree/main/com.rodsbooks.refind) that I've made (can't fully guarantee that it'll work tho)

 # why
 1) Honestly, no idea, I was very bored and had nothing better to do.